opensearch-project/documentation-website/_ingest-pipelines/processors/text-chunking.md

 ## Cascaded text chunking processors

 Users can chain multiple chunking processor together.
 For example, if a user wish to split documents according to paragraphs, they can apply `delimiter` algorithm and specify the parameter to be `\n\n`.
 In case that a paragraph exceeds the token limit, the user can then append another chunking processor with `fixed_token_length` algorithm.
-The ingestion pipeline in this example should be configured like:
+The ingest pipeline in this example should be configured like:

 ```json
 PUT _ingest/pipeline/text-chunking-cascade-ingest-pipeline